Seagate/cortx-s3server/docs/ContributingToCortxS3.md

 You'll need to **Fork** the cortx-s3server repository to clone it into your private GitHub repository.
 Follow these steps to clone the repository to your gitHub account:
 1. Navigate to the Seagate 'cortx-s3server' repository homepage on GitHub.
 2. Click **Fork**
-3. Run the following commands in Git Bash:
+3. Run the following commands in Shell:

    `$ git clone git@github.com:"your-github-id"/cortx-s3server.git`